PlayEveryWare/eos_plugin_for_unity/docs/macOS/readme_macOS.md

 * Alternatively, manually use the makefile in `NativeCode/DynamicLibraryLoaderHelper_macOS/` by opening the terminal at the folder and run the command `make install`

+## Mac Specific Caveats

-***If running the plugin in UnityEditor, after modifying the configuration settings, a UnityEditor reboot is needed for the changes to take place.***
+* If running the plugin in UnityEditor, after modifying the configuration settings, a UnityEditor reboot is needed for the changes to take place.

+* With Unity `2021.3.8f1` on Mac, building while overwriting the old build causes some weird behavior.
+Delete the old build before compiling a new build to avoid this problem